This is part 1 – this page starts in December 2020 and covers until August of 2020 (click here for part 2)

 I had fun making this one – Another Art with Flo tutorial – but I used my words instead of hers. – February 1, 2020

-This was a cute tutorial by flow – to teach about making feathers. – February 5, 2020
+This was a cute tutorial by Flo – to teach about making feathers. – February 5, 2020

 Not really happy with the Owl – but it was fun to experiment with the textures.

-Teapot – Art with Flo tutorial – I really like how this turned out! – February 15, 2020
+Teapot – Art with Flo tutorial – I really like how this turned out!
+The shiny effects were fun!- February 15, 2020

 Experimenting with some brushes I found online and some techniques I picked up from tutorials. – February 16, 2020